tatleung/next-with-pino/README.md

 As the popularity of Next.js increases, so do the size and the complexity of the applications build with it.
 As season developers can attest, logging can be an extremely helpful tool for isolating problems during development and debugging production problems.
 The Next.js team recommends Pino for logging for Next.js applications.
 A good logging solution should support the following features:

+1.  minimum performance overhead to the application,
-1.  ability to set the logging level of each log statement,
+2.  ability to set the logging level of each log statement,
-2.  ability to send logging data to various transport targets, eg: console, file, etc.,
+3.  ability to send logging data to various transport targets, eg: console, file, etc.,
-3.  support pretty format during development and JSON format for easy integration with other logging solutions,
+4.  support pretty format during development and JSON format for easy integration with other logging solutions,
-4.  ability to set the logging level of each module/component without modifying the code of the module.
+5.  ability to set the logging level of each module/component without modifying the code of the module.

 The first 3 items in the above list can be easily achieved with Pino.
 I will present a technique to achieve Item #4 in this article.

 ## Create the Sample App

 ```
 npx create-next-app next-with-pino --typescript